A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

-\paragraph{Impact of the pooling strategy} Table~\ref{tab:pooling} presents the impact of various pooling strategies on emotion recognition.
-The results reveal that attention-based pooling techniques, such as attention pooling and Query2Emo, outperform mean pooling.
-Among the two attention-based methods, Query2Emo outperforms the attention pooling, with an accuracy gain of $2.8$\%.
-This implies that more sophisticated pooling techniques are necessary to extract more informative patterns for emotions, leading to better performance in the emotion recognition task.
+Table~\ref{tab:pooling} illustrates the impact of various emotion recognition models used on top of the VQ-MAE-AV encoder for supervised SER.
+As could be expected, attention pooling and Query2Emo outperform the naive mean pooling strategy.
+Among the two, Query2Emo performs the best, with an accuracy gain of $2.8$\%.

-\paragraph{Impact of the audiovisual inputs} Table~\ref{tab:modalities} compares our approach VQ-MAE-AV with its unimodal versions (VQ-MAE-V and VQ-MAE-A).
-The VQ-MAE-AV model exhibits improved performance over VQ-MAE-V and VQ-MAE-A, with gains of $5.6$\% and $8.3$\% in accuracy, respectively.
-This indicates the effectiveness of incorporating audiovisual information in the self-supervised paradigm, leading to better performance in emotion recognition.